DataIntellectTech/q-REST/README.md

 ## EndPoints

-The kdb-rest-service provides two endpoints: executeFunction and executeQuery.
+The q-REST service provides two endpoints: executeFunction and executeQuery.

 ##### ExecuteFunction Request
 The executeFunction provides a means to call a predefined function and pass parameters to the kdb instance.